kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 **Python**

-Inheritance in Python looks similar to Java.
-The example above, written in Python, looks as follows:
+Python allows multiple inheritance, in contrast to Java.
+Before jumping in the concept of multiple inheritance, we continue with the example given in the Java section, now written in Python:

 ```python
 class AnimalShelter(object):